jsk-ros-pkg/jsk_aerial_robot/aerial_robot_model/README.md

 ## Robot model (under ./robots)
 - hydrus3: 3rd generation hydrus which has 4 links
-- hydrusx: 4rd generation hydrus which has links more than 4 links.
+- hydrus: 4rd generation hydrus which has links more than 4 links.
 E.g. penta with 5 links, hex with 6 links.
 - dragon2: prototype of dragon

 ## Usage